PHYS3888/Tutorial_ComplexNetworks/README.md

 ListTen(neuronNames,kTot,ix)
 ```

-Is there overlap between the neurons that control the worm's locomotion and the neurons that are most strongly connected in the network?
+Is there overlap between the neurons that control the worm's locomotion and the ten hub neurons that are most strongly connected in the network?

 :question::question::question: __Q5:__ Select all of the hub neurons that are also part of the locomotion system of _C. elegans_.